-- 12. In addition to section 11 (above) volunteers have additional responsibilities.
+- 10. In addition to section 9 (above) volunteers have additional responsibilities.
 Volunteers are a critical part of the organization and the organization's success is directly related to volunteers carrying out their assigned responsibilities.
-Volunteers will: - a) Act with honesty and integrity while carrying out any assigned responsibilities - b) Comply with both the letter and the spirit of any training or orientation provided by the Organization - c) Take responsibility for actions and decisions.
-Follow reporting lines to facilitate the effective resolution of problems - d) Prudently manage and allocate assets and resources, both financial and material - e) Abide by applicable conflict of interest and confidentiality policies
+Volunteers will: - a) Act with honesty and integrity while carrying out any assigned responsibilities - b) Comply with both the letter and the spirit of any training or orientation provided by Ontario Soccer and its Affiliate Organizations - Take responsibility for actions and decisions.
+Follow reporting lines to facilitate the effective resolution of problems - d) Prudently manage and allocate assets and resources, both financial and material - e) Abide by applicable conflict of interest and confidentiality policies - f) Use inoffensive language - g) Dress professionally, neatly, and inoffensively c) Engage in a sexual relationship with a minor athlete

-- f) Use inoffensive language - g) Dress professionally, neatly, and inoffensively - 13.
-Volunteers will not: - a) Exceed the authority of their assigned position - b) Encourage athletes to consume illegal drugs, alcohol or performance-enhancing drugs - c) Engage in a sexual relationship with a minor athlete
+11. Volunteers will not:

+- a) Exceed the authority of assigned position - b) Encourage athletes to consume illegal drugs, alcohol or performance-enhancing drugs